Available at our El Cajon Campus

 Medical Assistant Diploma

-The eight month Medical Assistant program has been designed to prepare students for entry-level employment in a variety of medical settings, such as physician’s offices or medical clinics.
+The eight-month Medical Assistant program has been designed to prepare students for entry-level employment in a variety of medical settings, such as physician’s offices or medical clinics.
 The content of the program provides the student with specialized training in industry-current medical clinical and administrative procedures.
-Hands on training and a one month externship prepares medical assistants for a new exiciting career.
+Hands-on training and a one-month externship will prepare medical assistants for a new exciting career.

 Typical job titles for Medical Assistants entering the field: Medical Assistant, Clinical Medical Assistant, Administrative Medical Assistant, Medical Secretary, Medical Receptionist, Electrocardiogram Technician, and Patient Care Technician.

 34 Weeks (8 Months)

 This course may lead to a national certification with the National Center for Competency Testing